 - a current general construction induction training card (white card)

-- evidence that you've completed the Owner-Builder education requirements or other equivalent accreditation if the value of work exceeds $20,000
+- evidence that you've completed the Owner-Builder approved education requirements or other equivalent accreditation if the value of work exceeds $20,000

 - access to a scanner, printer, and PDF reader such as Adobe Acrobat Reader

 How to apply

 - If you're eligible, select the type of application based on who owns the land.

 - Log in, or create your MyServiceNSW Account.

 - Complete each section of the application.
 You'll be asked to:

 - provide details of the proposed building work

 - enter details of registered parties of the land

 - download the documents that are generated based on your responses